5 ways to save money on holiday shopping this season

 With so many people feeling the strain of rising prices, it’s a good year to talk with family and friends about setting limits.
 For Sarah Schweisthal, social media manager at the budgeting app You Need a Budget, that means creating a gift exchange with family members so each person purchases just one gift within an agreed-on spending cap.
 “We used to all buy gifts for each other, but there are a lot of adults in our family.
 It just took one of us to say, ‘Hey, this doesn’t feel sustainable,’” she says.

-Schweisthal estimates that the gift exchange approach has saved her family hundreds of dollars — and this year especially, it’s more important than ever to budget for the holidays.
+Schweisthal estimates that the gift exchange approach has saved her family hundreds of dollars.
+This year especially, it’s more important than ever to budget for the holidays.